 - Durable metal casing and bracket, which can make the heater last for a really long duration

-- The overheat protection features ensures safe operation of the unit
+- The overheat protection features ensure safe operation of the unit

 - The heater takes just 20 minutes to raise the temperature to ambient levels